Fazlalizadeh-Faraz/RainbowTable/README.md

-# RainbowTable
+# Rainbow Table Assignment

-RanbowAssign provided by cmpt 383 prof (GB)

-Main Idea: reversing some hash functions and figure out the corresponding passwords
+RainbowAssign.hs was provided by the proffessor (GB).
+This was an assignment for CMPT 383.
+The project goal was to reverse a set of hash functions in order to decipher there corresponding passwords.

-Important Functions:
+## Important Functions:
-  1) pwHash: convert string (pswd) to a hash value
+  1) pwHash: Converts a string (pswd) into a hash value
-  2) pwReduce: convert hash value to possible pswd
+  2) pwReduce: Converts a hash value to possible pswd

-How to load
+## Steps to load
-  1) open ghci
+  1) Open ghci
-  2) :c where ever you save the files
+  2) Use ':c' at the location of your saved files
-  3) :l assignment1.hs
+  3) Use ':l assignment1.hs'

-  4) creating table:
+  4) Creating a table:
   *Main> :t rainbowTable
     rainbowTable :: Int -> [Passwd] -> Map.Map Hash Passwd
   *Main> rainbowTable 2 ["dccdecee","cdeccaed","acbcaeec","eeeeaebd","ccdccbeb"]

-   or simpler -> just call generateTable
+   Alternatively, to create a table you can call the 'generateTable' function.

-   some Examples:
+## Examples:

    *Main> let table = rainbowTable 40 ["abcdeabc", "aabbccdd", "eeeeeeee"] *Main> findPassword table 40 1726491528